YaelBenShalom/Turtlebot3-SLAM-from-scratch/nuturtle_robot/README.md

 # Nuturtle Robot Package
-This packaage stores the code that interacts with the turtlebot hardware.
+This package stores the code that interacts with the turtlebot hardware.
 * Launch Run `roslaunch nuturtle_robot basic_remote.launch --ros-args` to view any optional arguments and their instructions.
 * Launch `roslaunch nuturtle_robot basic_remote.launch robot:=localhost` to run the node on the local machine.